KuranovaPolina/Sber_School_21_Pool/P02D13-0-develop/README.md

 # P02D13
-Educational project P02D13 from organization «School 21».
+Educational project The Game of Life from organization «School 21».

 Task:
 Develop an src/game_of_life.c program in C – a visualization of The Game of Life.
 To display the graphics, only use ASCII characters (with output to the terminal).
 You need to implement interactive version of the Game of life.
 Also create the option for adjusting the speed of the "game".